benlau/quickpromise/README.md

 ```

 The code above demonstrated how Promise component could be used in asynchronous workflow for QML application.
-The resolveWhen property accepts a boolean expression or another Promise object.
+The resolveWhen property accepts a boolean expression, another Promise object and signal.
 Once the result of expression becomes truth, it will trigger the “onFulfilled” slot via queued Connection. *The slot will be executed for once only*.

 Remarks: The QML Promise component is not fully compliant with Promises/A+ specification.

 Feature List
 ------------

-1. Promise in QML way
+1. Promise in a QML way
  1. Trigger resolve()/reject() via binary expression, signal from resloveWhen / rejectWhen property
  2. isFulfilled / isRejected / isSettled properties for data binding.
  3. fulfulled , rejected , settled signals
-2. Promise in Javascript way
+2. Promise in a Javascript way
  1. Unlike QML component, it don’t need to declare before use it.
  2. The API interface is fully compatible with [Promises/A+](https://promisesaplus.com/) specification.
 It is easy to get started.
 3. Extra API
- 1. Q.setTimeout() - A implementation of setTimeout() function for QML.
+ 1. Q.setTimeout() - An implementation of setTimeout() function for QML.
  2. all()/allSettled()  - Create a promise object from an array of promises

 Installation Instruction